-Performance Standard Performance Requirements 2.1 HEI Data Submission specific to Attachment 7, Section 15.01 Data Submission. · 10% of At-Risk Amount.
+Performance Standard Performance Requirements 2.1 HEI Data Submission specific to Attachment 7, Section 15.01 Data Submission.
+Expectation: Full and regular submission of data according to the standards outlined in the Attachment 7 citations.
+The Contractor must work with Covered California and HEI vendor to ensure accuracy of data variables on an ongoing basis.
+10% of At-Risk Amount.
 Performance Levels: 1.
 Incomplete, irregular, late or non-useable submission of HEI data: 3% penalty of total performance requirement.
 Failure to submit required financials (e.g., allowed, copay, coinsurance, and deductible amounts) or dental claims covered under medical benefits constitutes incomplete submission.
 Full and regular submission according to the formats specified and useable by Covered California within 5 business days of each monthly reporting cycle: no penalty.

-2. Inpatient facility medical claim submissions for which the HEI Vendor cannot identify / match at least 95% of admissions to its Master Provider Index: 3% penalty of total performance requirement.
+Inpatient facility medical claim submissions for which the HEI Vendor cannot identify / match at least 95% of admissions to its Master Provider Index: 3% penalty of total performance requirement.
 Submission meeting or surpassing the 95% identification / matching threshold: no penalty.
-3. Professional medical and Rx claim submissions with provider taxonomy or type missing or invalid on more than 1% of records: 2% penalty of total performance requirement.
+Professional medical and Rx claim submissions with provider taxonomy or type missing or invalid on more than 1% of records: 2% penalty of total performance requirement.
 Submission meeting or surpassing the 99% populated and valid threshold: no penalty.
-4. Enrollment or professional medical claim submissions with PCP NPI ID missing or invalid on more than 1% of records: 2% penalty of total performance requirement.
+Enrollment or professional medical claim submissions with PCP NPI ID missing or invalid on more than 1% of records: 2% penalty of total performance requirement.
 Submission meeting or surpassing the 99% populated and valid threshold: no penalty.